NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 1. Haemophilia-

-A sex-linked recessive disease in which, in an infected individual, a minor cut leads to non-stop bleeding.
-Heterozygous females (carriers) can transmit the disease to their son.
-Whether or not a female will become hemophilic is extremely unlikely because the mother would have to be at least carrier, while the father would have to be hemophilic (unviable in later years).
+Haemophilia is a sex-linked recessive disease in which, in an infected individual, a minor cut leads to non-stop bleeding.
+Heterozygous females (carriers) can transmit the disease to their sons.
+Whether or not a female will become hemophilic is extremely unlikely because the mother would have to be at least a carrier, while the father would have to be hemophilic (unviable in later years).

 1. Sickle cell anemia-